Joanna Page: Career

 On graduation from RADA, Page spent ten years in stage-based roles, mainly costume dramas for the Royal National Theatre and Royal Shakespeare Company.
 This led to appearances in film productions, including From Hell, Mine All Mine, Love Actually and Miss Julie.

 Page came to wider public attention after taking a leading role in the BBC comedy Gavin & Stacey, playing the main part of Stacey Shipman.
-On 23 November 2007, she turned on the Christmas lights in Barry Island, the town where Gavin & Stacey is partly set and filmed.
+She appeared in the show's three series between 2007 and 2010, before returning for a Christmas special in 2019.
+In May 2024 it was announced that a final episode of the show, to be broadcast on Christmas Day 2024, had been written.

 Page had a leading role in the 2001 BBC drama production The Cazalets, about a disparate, well-to-do English family during the Second World War.
 In 2009, Page provided the voice-overs for a series of Kingsmill bread TV and radio advertisements and the Christmas TV advertising campaign for the Carphone Warehouse.
 In December 2009, she was the cover star of FHM.
 During Christmas 2009, Page played the role of Cinderella in pantomime in Woking, a role she played a year earlier in Wimbledon.
 The following year, she played the role of Alice Fitzwarren in Dick Whittington at the Milton Keynes Theatre.

 In 2010, she hosted Sky 1 show My Pet Shame.
 In October of the same year, she became the new face of Superdrug.

-From May 2011, Page provided the voice of the lead character in the first season of Nick Jr. UK's pre-school animation Poppy Cat, later replaced by Jessica Ransom from BBC's Doc Martin.
+From May 2011, Page provided the voice of the lead character in the first season of Nick Jr. Channel UK's pre-school animation Poppy Cat, later replaced by Jessica Ransom from ITV's Doc Martin.
 In 2012, Page played Leanne Powell in the BBC One drama series The Syndicate, Helen Pearson in the Sky Living comedy Gates, and Mrs Peterson in Nativity 2: Danger in the Manger.
 In November 2013, Page starred as Queen Elizabeth I in "The Day of the Doctor", the 50th Anniversary episode of Doctor Who.

 In 2021, Page began presenting BBC One's consumer series Shop Well for Less.
 At the end of 2021 she began co-hosting the show The Pet Show on ITV with Dermot O'Leary.
 In 2022, she appeared on the second series of The Masked Dancer as Pig.
+In 2023 she filmed the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.

+In 2023, Page began appearing as a regular panellist on the ITV talk show Loose Women.

 Personal life

 Page is married to English actor James Thornton.
 They both appeared in the 1999 TV serial David Copperfield (Page as Dora Spenlow and Thornton as Ham Peggotty).
-They were introduced a year later by Page's friend Maxine Peake, who was appearing alongside Thornton in the Royal National Theatre's stage adaptation of The Cherry Orchard.
+Page and Thornton have four children.